ashrithssreddy/statistics-toolkit/README.md

 # Statistics Toolkit
-A comprehensive collection of Applied Statistics code snippets, Probability Distributions and Hypothesis Testing Methods for Analysis and Inference.
+A comprehensive collection of Applied Statistics code snippets, Probability Distributions and Hypothesis Testing Methods for Analysis and Experimentation.